 From September 1978 until May 1982, he was vice president and general manager of the 707/727/737 Division of Boeing Commercial Airplane Company and, in April 1984, became its president.

-Shrontz became president of The Boeing Company Feb.
-25, 1985, and served as chairman and chief executive officer from April 1986 until April 1996.
+Shrontz was elected president of The Boeing Company in February 1985.
+He was elected chief executive officer in April 1986 and became chairman of the board in January 1988.
 He became chairman emeritus Feb.
 1, 1997, following his retirement as chairman of the board.